mohammadnakhaee/tbstudio/GUI/Readme.txt

 2. Launch TBStudio

-3. Open Ga.tbm from example folder
+3. Go to Graphene folder and open the file model.tbm ...

 4. Press Start button from Main-Ribbon > Analyze > Fitting.
 The SK parameters Tab will be shown.
 In terminal one can monitor the regression analysis.

 5. Now the time for magic!
-What program language have you written the Green's Function calculation?
+What program language have you written your own Green's Function calculation?
+Which language do you prefer to start your code?
 C++, C, Fortran, Mathematica, Matlab and Python?
 It does not matter.
 We generate for you the Hamiltonian in your preferred programming language.
 Go to Main-Ribbon > Wizard > Code Generator and generate your own code as C++, C, Fortran, Mathematica, Matlab and Python.

 6. Hope you enjoy TBStudio ...

-New in Version 1.2.1
+New in Version 1.3.0

-1) In this version, one can also load both Unit-cell and Band structure from Vasp XML.
-2) CIF output was added.
-3) Weight function was added in the setup panel.
-One can paint on band structure to increase or decrease the weight function for input data.
+1) Spin-Orbit Coupling (SOC) was added to the calculation
-4) Code generator supports now non-orthogonal TB-Model.
+2) Code generator supports also SOC, non-orthogonal TB-Model or a system including both of them.
+3) We added many examples with their references.